If you’re not from the Virgin Islands, you may be surprised to learn that there’s a growing vegan scene on the US Virgin Island of St Croix!

 With a busy following week before we prepared to leave the island, we returned to Roots N’ Kulchah, where we were promptly chastised by Kimba, who (to paraphrase) had started to believe we wouldn’t return because we didn’t want his food.
 Truth is, we regret not knowing about the place earlier, or we would have come here several times.

-This man could be a poster boy for veganism: super friendly, world traveled with lots of interesting stories to share, and you won’t believe his age (and you’d never guess).
+This man could be a poster boy for veganism: super friendly, world traveled with lots of interesting stories to share, and you won’t believe his age (and you’d never guess) despite his youthful appearance.
 We had the pleasure of sharing conversation with him, learning a lot of the island life along with Kimba’s well-traveled history – he even used to live in Brooklyn!
 To think we could have crossed paths in our NYC days.

 There were two plates on special.
 The stuffed plantain was amazing and unlike anything we’d ever tried.
 I grew up eating plantains, but never like this!